Robust Bayesian Inference on Riemannian Submanifold: Proof for Mixing time Bound

-\begin{lemma} Suppose we have a target distribution $\pi^*$ that is absolutely continuous with respect to $\mu_{\m M}$. let $\varepsilon$ be an error tolerance, and let $\pi_0$ be a $M_0$-warm distribution of $\pi^*$.
+for $v\in [\frac{4}{M_0},\frac{1}{2}]$ and an $(n,D,d)$-independent constant $C$. \end{lemma} We can then bound the mixing time using the following lemma, whose directly follows the proof of Lemma 1 in~\cite{JMLR:v25:23-0783} by changing the Lebesgue measure to $\mu_{\m M}$. \begin{lemma}[Lemma 1 of~\cite{JMLR:v25:23-0783}] Suppose we have a target distribution $\pi^*$ that is absolutely continuous with respect to $\mu_{\m M}$.
+Let $\varepsilon$ be an error tolerance, and let $\pi_0$ be a $M_0$-warm distribution of $\pi^*$.
 Consider the Markov chain obtained from the $\zeta$-lazy version of the RRWM algorithm for sampling from $\pi^*$, then its mixing time in $\chi^2$ divergence is bounded as